shabados/presenter/README.md

     go get github.com/ShabadOS/core
     cd $GOPATH/src/github.com/ShabadOS/core

-Both methods may need to install Go dependencies with `go get` in the core directory.

-Then simply run `go build` or `go install` in the parent directory and execute the binary in your terminal at the same location.
+With the above methods,you need to install Go dependencies with `go get` in the core directory, and then simply run `go build` or `go install` in the parent directory and execute the binary in your terminal at the same location.

     # go build -- placed in pwd
     go build